Sustainability

 – Mark Babington – Executive Director of Regulatory Standards at the Financial Reporting Council UK and IESBA Member

-– Bill Edge – Chair of the Australian Auditing and Assurance Standards Board (AUASB) and Member of the International Auditing and Assurance Standards Board
+– Bill Edge – Chair of the Australian Auditing and Assurance Standards Board (AUASB) and Member of the International Auditing and Assurance Standards Board (IAASB)

 – Doug Niven – Chief Accountant, Australian Securities and Investments Commission (ASIC)